‘‘The camera is a bridge that connects two worlds.’’

 This art, for me, has been as much an alternative form of therapy as anything else.
 I walk now, a much changed version of myself in comparison to the version of me that existed before I reconnected with my soul through the art of Nature photography.’’

-Understand More About Brad Carr
+Understand More About Brad’s Creative Journey

 To learn more about Brad before working with him, watch the feature-length documentary film produced by Murray Livingston: